 Last Will and Testament

-Ask your parents if they have a Will.
-If they do, ask when they last reviewed it.
+Ask your parents whether they have a Will, and if so, when they last reviewed it.
 Many people sign a Will and never look at it again.
-Sometimes so much has changed in the meantime that it’s no longer valid under Georgia law, or it no longer reflects what they’d want today.
+Sometimes, so much has changed in the meantime that it’s no longer valid under Georgia law or no longer reflects what they want.

-Some of the things a valid Georgia Will allows your parents to do include:
+Some of the things a valid Georgia Will would allow your parents to do include:

 - Decide who will inherit their assets

-- Name someone they trust to follow their wishes
+- Name someone they trust to carry out their wishes

-- Lay out exactly how and when assets are distributed
+- Specifying exactly how and when assets should be distributed to their loved ones when they pass away

 Financial Power of Attorney

-A Financial Power of Attorney lets your parents decide who can handle their financial and legal matters if they ever can’t.
+Everyone over the age of 18 should have a Financial Power of Attorney.
+It allows your parents to name someone to handle their financial and legal matters if they ever can’t.
 Without it, your family may have to go through a court process where a judge ultimately makes that decision for them.

 Advance Directive for Health Care

 An Advance Directive combines a living will and healthcare power of attorney.
-It lets your parents choose who can make medical decisions if they can’t communicate, and it outlines certain preferences for their care.
+It lets your parents choose who can make medical decisions for them if they can’t communicate, and it outlines specific preferences.

 Help Them Get Organized

-Encourage your parents to keep important information in one place, and make sure at least one person knows where to find it.
+Encourage your parents to keep important information in a safe place, and make sure at least one person knows where to find it and how to access it.
 Some of the information they’ll want to gather includes:

 - Insurance policies